aura-nw/docs/docs/home.md

           </div>
           <div class="card__body">
             <h3>Aurascan</h3>
-            Aurascan is a beautiful, lightning fast blockchain explorer for the Cosmos ecosystem that offer both Mintscan and Etherscan features with a touch of personal customization.
+            Beautiful, blazing fast blockchain explorer for the Cosmos ecosystem offering features from both Mintscan and Etherscan, and also a touch of customization.
           </div>
         </div>
       </a>